 The Dessert Table

 Putting the dessert table together was my favorite part of styling this party.
 Created as an “energy boost” station where they could refuel after their game playing, I loved the idea of using some of the props to actually function as serving vessels (thank you for the inspiration GreyGrey Designs).
 Some of the green tubes housed our sugar mushroom topped pretzels by Amanda at Pretzels Pleaze.
 We added some much needed height to our table with the DIY piranha plants, which held Mario’s ‘fireballs’ (Atomic Fireball candy).
 The kids got a kick out of that!

 The party tables were made colorful, thanks to some fun striped and polka dotted products from both Shop Sweet Lulu and Polka Dot Market.
 Each place setting included a fun red polka-dotted gable box with a personalized name hang tag.
 The boxes were decorated with a fun label: “Game over.
 Wii thank you for coming to our party.”
 These boxes were used to fill up with treats from the dessert table to take home as party favors.
 To quench our little gamer’s thirst, small bottled waters (Power Up Potion & Power Up Water) were included at each place, along with cute striped straws.
-Centerpieces were created from upcycled Tootsie Roll Banks, covered in coordinating paper and decorated with mushrooms peeking out on sucker sticks.
+Mario brothers party ideas and centrepieces were created from up cycled Tootsie Roll Banks, covered in coordinating paper and decorated with mushrooms peeking out on sucker sticks.
 These acted as perfect balloon weights for some polka dotted balloons.

-Visit Banner Events on Facebook to see more great boy’s party ideas.
+Visit Banner Events on Facebook for more great boy’s party ideas.

 Complete Event Styling: Jen Carver, Banner Events (Laurie Lallatin, assistant)